-Gone are the days when property records were only accessed by taking a trip down to the county clerk’s office.
+Gone are the days when the only way to obtain property records information was to take a trip to the county clerk’s office.

-Now, thanks to technology, commercial property sales records and access to ownership information is available with the few clicks of a button.
+Thanks to technology, building ownership and property sales records can now be accessed with a few clicks of a button.

-Read on to learn how to skip the trip to the county clerk and search for property sales records in a fast and easy fashion.
+Read on to learn how to skip the trip to the county clerk and search for property sales history and other details easily online.

 Commercial Property Sales Records

 Real estate brokers, investors, and service providers can benefit greatly from reviewing the sales history of properties they are interested in.